grafana/agent/docs/rfcs/xxxx-river.md

 ## Proposal

-River is inspired by HCL.
-However, some of the syntax used by HCL will be changed to make River more easily identifiable as a different language.
+River's syntax is inspired by HCL.
+However, some of the syntax will be changed from HCL to make River more easily identifiable as a different language and avoid a situations where users confuse the two.

 River focuses on expressions, attributes, and blocks.